Frequently Asked Questions

 We hope these FAQs will help you learn more about ST.ART Artist Programs.
 If you are interested in learning more or have additional questions– email our team or schedule a chat.

-Application & Registration
+Registration

 Who is eligible?

-ST.ART Intensive (four–weeks)
+ST.ART Intensive (two–weeks)

-Any high school student who completes the tenth or eleventh grade this Spring and is interested in pursuing Art + Design in college.
-All applicants must be on track to advance to the eleventh or twelfth grade next Fall.
+Any high school student who completes the tenth or eleventh grade this spring and is interested in pursuing Art + Design in college.
+All applicants must be on track to advance to the eleventh or twelfth grade next fall.

-Current Seniors who will graduate this Spring and do not intend to enroll in college in the Fall, are eligible to apply if they intend to enroll in college the following Fall.
+Current seniors who will graduate this spring and do not intend to enroll in college in the fall are eligible to apply if they intend to enroll in college the following fall.
 Students will be prompted to briefly explain why they’ve chosen to delay college admission in the application.

 Zip ST.ART (one-week)

-Any middle or high school student who completes the eighth, ninth, tenth or eleventh grade this Spring.
-All participants must be on track to advance to the ninth, tenth or eleventh grade in the Fall.
+Any middle or high school student who completes the eighth, ninth, tenth or eleventh grade this spring.
+All participants must be on track to advance to the ninth, tenth or eleventh grade in the fall.

 • Concentration Selection